 When you turn off your phone, it will stop communicating with nearby cell towers and can be traced only to the location it was in when it was powered down.
-GPS will be of no help as it consistently needs cellular and/or internet access to gather the location details.
+GPS location services will be of no help as they consistently need cellular and/or internet access to gather the location details.

 How NSA can track turned off phones?

 The Washington Post story doesn’t throw light on this.
 But the only way NSA could track switched-off phones must be by infecting the handsets with Trojans.
 That would force the handsets to continue emitting a signal even if the phone is in standby mode unless the battery is removed.
 When the battery is removed, the compromised handset will not have a power source to emit the signals and hence would fail to share its location details.

 But infecting the phones to track their location isn’t something new.
 Back in 2006, CNET had reported how the FBI had deployed spyware to infect suspects’ mobile phones and record data even when they were turned off.
 It’s quite plausible that NSA used similar techniques in Iraq, albeit on a larger scale.